albar965/littlenavmap-manual/README-Sphinx.rst

 #.
 Can generate ePUB format which is convertible to PDF and MOBI including working
    links and index.
 #.
 Generated documents work correctly with anchors.
 Gitbook generated documentation
-   often missed anchors in the middle of a page when loading the due to the useless smooth scroll feature.
+   often missed anchors in the middle of a page when loading them due to the useless smooth scroll feature.
 #.
 Does error checking on internal and external links.